Madame-Aehm/CAB-Project-4-Spikes/spike8/notes.md

 We're going to have to add our `.env` file again, but here's where we'll need to edit variable defining the base URL of our back-end.
 It will no longer be `http://localhost:5000/`, but instead the root URL of your newly deployed server project!

 **Deploy**!!
 And hopefully, your app is now fully online!
 Since we have it linked to the remote GitHub repository, any changes pushed to the branch you've deployed will trigger a rebuild of the vercel deployment, and you new changes should be live within a few minutes.

+## PWA configuration

 Now that it's deployed, we can look at making the app installable as a **Progressive Web App (PWA)**.
 A PWA provides a user with an app-like experience, even though the app is really just a website running in a web browser.
 We do this by adding a `manifest.json` which gives the browser [instructions](https://web.dev/add-manifest/) on how the app should behave when installed on the device.